Facebook Tax? Uganda Levies Social Media Duty To Fight Gossip, Muddying Answer To 'Is Facebook Free?'

 Of the 23.6 million mobile phone subscribers in Uganda, only 17 million use the internet, so it remains unclear how the government will ensure all mobile phone SIM cards are properly registered.
 Therefore, it remains unknown how authorities will be able to identify citizens accessing social media sites.

 According to BBC, social media platforms have become an important political tool in Uganda; the ruling party and the opposition alike, are struggling to tame social media.
-For instance, access to platforms like Facebook, WhatsApp, Twitter was shut in 2016, during the Ugandan presidential election.
+For instance, access to platforms like Facebook, WhatsApp, and Twitter was shut down in 2016 during the Ugandan presidential election.